+FIGURE 3

 In this section, proctors can see the quiz details such as the test type, the date of quiz creation, and the settings they selected for that exam or quiz.
 The quiz submission summary is also displayed here, with the list of students who turned in their quiz located below the summary.
 Additionally, proctors can access students’ activity report individually to review and see if the students cheated during the exam.